-In this draft import policy, Biosecurity Australia has considered the pests associated with fresh persimmon fruit in Japan, Korea and Israel in accordance with ISPM No. 11 Pest Risk Analysis for Quarantine Pests.
+In this import policy, Biosecurity Australia has considered the pests associated with fresh persimmon fruit in Japan, Korea and Israel in accordance with ISPM No. 11 Rev. 1 Pest Risk Analysis for Quarantine Pests Including Analysis of Environmental Risks.

 Persimmon fruit is defined as fresh fruit (including the calyx) of Diospyros kaki L. of the family Ebenaceae that has been cultivated, harvested, packed and transported to Australia under commercial conditions from Japan, Korea or Israel.